natcap/invest.users-guide/source/getting_started.rst

 Getting Started
 ***************

-For assistance with installing InVEST on a mac, see :ref:`installing-on-mac`.
+For assistance with installing InVEST on a Mac, see the section :ref:`installing-on-mac` below.

 Installing InVEST and sample data on your Windows computer
 ==========================================================